process-analytics/bpmn-visualization-js/README.md

 # Roadmap

-`BPMN Visualization JS` is in early development stages and is subject to changes until the `1.0.0` version is released.
+`bpmn-visualization` is in early development stages and is subject to changes prior to the `1.0.0` release.

 We are currently focusing on the [BPMN support](https://github.com/process-analytics/bpmn-visualization-js/milestone/6) to be able to render most of the BPMN elements.
+Notice that there is currently no plan to support `Conversation` and `Choreography`.

-Then, we will work on BPMN extensions, library extension points.
+Then, we will work on BPMN extensions, library extension points, display options for execution data with interactive capacities.

 # Development